Dashboard

 On the right side, 5 buttons are available:

-• Start button ends the Supvisors synchronization phase (only when Supvisors is in INITIALIZATION state and USER is set in the synchro_options option) ;
+ends the Supvisors synchronization phase (only when Supvisors is in

 Main Page Contents

-For every Supvisors instances, a card is displayed in the contents of the Supvisors Main Page.
+For every Supvisors instance, a card is displayed in the contents of the Supvisors Main Page.
 Each box contains:

-• (on condition) a Star button star button allowing the user to ends the Supvisors synchronization phase and forcing the corresponding Supvisors instance as Master (only when Supvisors is in INITIALIZATION state and USER is set in the synchro_options option);
+star button allowing the user to ends the Supvisors synchronization phase and forcing the corresponding Supvisors instance as Master (only when Supvisors is in

-• the Supvisors instance nick name, as a hyperlink to the corresponding Supervisor Page if the Supvisors instance is in the CHECKED or the RUNNING state ;
+SYNCHRONIZATIONstate andUSERis set in thesynchro_optionsoption);the Supvisors instance nick name, as a hyperlink to the same page, but provided by the targeted Supvisors instance, if the Supvisors instance is in the

 Supvisors Main page with USER sync